-This area of the city is so laid-back it doesn’t feel like you are in the city at all.
+This area is so laid-back it doesn’t feel like you’re in the city at all.
 Enjoy long walks on lakefront beaches, hiking in the parks, and checking out the little shops in the village.

 Spring is the perfect time to pack a picnic and head to one of the city’s many parks!
-High Park is one of the most popular places to go for spring activities in Toronto, with its dozens of cherry blossoms and gorgeous walking trails.
+High Park is one of the most popular places to go for Toronto spring activities, with its dozens of cherry blossoms and gorgeous walking trails.

 Tommy Thompson Park also has some lovely trails with nice views, and it’s one of the best places to go bird watching in the city.

-Hemingway’s, Drake Sky Yard, Pauper’s Pub are a few of the best places around the city with rooftop patios.
+Hemingway’s, Drake Sky Yard, and Pauper’s Pub are some of the best places in the city with rooftop patios.

 Even if you don’t follow baseball, attending a Jays game at The Roger Centre is one of the most exciting things to do during a visit to the city.
 You can find cheap tickets online, and the excitement of being in the arena is the perfect way to spring a spring afternoon in Toronto.

 If you’re in town at the right time, you might even be able to catch a Toronto Maple Leafs game at the Scotiabank Arena.